 Features: Headband, extractor kit, integrated mirror | Wireless: No

 A good facial steamer is an easy way to step up your skincare game.
-The Pure Daily Care NanoSteamer 3-in-1 Nano Ionic Facial Steamer is our overall top pick, touting an ion generator that helps detoxify the skin.
+The Pure Daily Care NanoSteamer 3-in-1 Nano Ionic Facial Steamer is our overall top pick, touting an ion generator that helps purify the skin.
 The Conair True Glow Moisturizing Mist Facial Sauna System is a choice budget-conscious pick, particularly given that it comes with other tools such as an exfoliating facial brush, but if you want to splurge, go with the Dr. Dennis Gross Skincare Pro Facial Steamer, which is in fact very similar to steamers that the pros use and works in just nine minutes.

-What to Look For In a Facial Steamer
+What to Look For in a Facial Steamer

 When it comes to shopping for the right facial steamer, Fedotova recommends looking for devices that use nano-ionic technology.
 Combining smaller, ionized particles of steam is meant to up the ability of the steam to penetrate deeper into your skin, essentially helping it work better, faster.
 She points out that nano-ionic steamers also enhance their hydration benefits, so any steamer that utilizes this technology a great choice for those with especially dry skin.